MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

    Default Gateway . . . . . . . . . :
 ```

-Exit the container by typing <b>exit</b>.
+Exit the container by typing **exit**.
 This will stop the console session, stop the container, and place you back in the command session of the host.
 ```
 exit
 ```